tplatt92/tplatt92/README.md

 Day 95: Continued with typescript and completed a workshop.
 We had to change a JS application into TypeScript which I found useful.
 We also created a very simple typescript application, again I found it useful as it forced me to really think about the functions I was writing and helped me to understand it to a greater extent.

+Day 96: TypeScript Hackathon - We created a higher or lower application where we fetched data from a currency exchange API and then compared currencies against each other.
+We found TypeScript good to work with and all errors we encountered were easily solved with a little bit of research.

+Day 97: Completed a series of Jest unit tests for our project.
+We encountered several issues and learnt to use Jests mocking features to create data and mock fetches.

+Day 98: Continued with unit testing, finished with good coverage of all components and enjoyed the testing experience overall.

+Day 99: Day 1 final projects - We found out that we had been given a brief for a business which was incredibly exciting.
+Over the next four weeks we will be undertaking an exercise in product delivery based on the problem that has been presented to us by the client.
+We will then demo what we have managed to achieve at the end of the four weeks to other businesses.
+In the evening we completed end to end testing using cypress, this was a smooth experience and really enjoyed working with the tech.
+I will definitely be implementing it in my future projects.

+Day 100: Day 2 Final project - Exploring the problem.
+After our initial meetings we gathered our thoughts and looked at what the core problem was we were trying to solve.
+We then did some user research, competitor research and collated some suggestions to bring back to the client.
+We then created user stories based upon our findings to allow us to reach an MVP.

+Date completed - 28/11/2023